iterative/dvc.org/static/docs/command-reference/checkout.md

 - `--relink` - ensures the file linking strategy (`reflink`, `hardlink`, `symlink`, or `copy`) for all data files in the workspace is consistent with the project's [`cache.type`](/doc/command-reference/config#cache).
-This is achieved by recreating **all <abbr>outputs</abbr>** referenced in current DVC-files (regardless of whether the checksums match a DVC-file).
+This is achieved by recreating **all data files or a directories** referenced in current DVC-files (regardless of whether the checksums match a DVC-file).
 This means overwriting the file links or copies from cache to workspace.

 - `-h`, `--help` - shows the help message and exit.